MrCartoonology/mrcartoonology.github.io/_drafts/2025-05-14-image_generation.markdown

   </tr>
 </table>

 The `t=1` denoised image has a lot of black in it.
-Also some highly saturated R G B values.
+Also some highly saturated RGB values.

 Note that the preprocessed images have mapped the RGB values of `[0, 255]` to `[-1, 1]`.
 The noise we start out with at `t=1000` is sampled from `N(0, I)`.
 It can have values outside `[-1, 1]`.